hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 Sets the cursor theme and reloads the cursor manager.
 Will set the theme for everything except GTK, because GTK.

+Please note that since 0.37.0, this only accepts hyprcursor themes.
+For legacy xcursor themes, use the `XCURSOR_THEME` and `XCURSOR_SIZE` env vars.

 params: theme and size

 e.g.: